lyrasis/aspace-exporter/README.md

   http://$host:$port/aspace_exporter/:name/file/:filename
 ```

-**Warning:** no permissions are required for this endpoint so be sure to protect
+**Warning:** no permissions are required for these endpoints so be sure to protect
 access to the api if exporting unpublished records.

 ## Compatibility